Mon – Sun: 24/7 Plumbing

 Similarly, limescale build-up can cause the heating elements like the heat exchanger and gas burner to malfunction.
 Likewise, calcium deposits left behind by the minerals in hard water can cover the thermostat to the point where it fails to detect the proper water temperature.
 As a result, you may get scalding water from the faucets, and the increase in temperature can damage the tank body, causing leaks.

-Aside from that, the accumulation of minerals and calcium can clog the water heater and other plumbing fixtures, resulting in low hot water production.
-The appliance may work harder to produce more hot water, reducing its lifespan.
+In addition, the accumulation of minerals and calcium can clog the water heater and other plumbing fixtures, resulting in low hot water production.
+The appliance may work harder to produce more hot water, reducing lifespan.

 How To Maintain Your Tankless Water Heater?